What Is a Margin Account and How Does Margin Trading Work?

 How to Manage Margin Account Risk

-• Skip the dodgy investments.
-Trading on margin works if you’re earning more than you’re paying in margin interest.
+• Skip the dodgy investments: Trading on margin works if you’re earning more than you’re paying in margin interest.
 Speculative investments can be a risky portfolio move, since a swift loss in value can result in a margin call.

-• Maintain some emergency cash.
-Having a cushion of cash in your margin account gives you a little wiggle room to keep from facing a margin call.
+• Maintain some emergency cash: Having a cushion of cash in your margin account gives you a little wiggle room to keep from facing a margin call.

 The Takeaway

-While margin accounts do come with risk — including the risk of losing more money than you originally had, plus interest on what you borrowed — they also offer benefits including more purchasing power and a safety net for short-term cash needs.
-If you’re unsure about using a margin account, it may be worthwhile to discuss it with a financial professional.
+While margin accounts do come with risk — including the risk of losing more money than you originally had, plus interest on what you borrowed — they also offer benefits including more purchasing power and coverage for short-term cash needs.

 FAQ

-Is a margin account right for me?
+Is a margin trading account right for me?

 How much money do you need to open a margin account?